Exeter: Early modern

 In 1537, the city was made a county corporate.
-In 1549, the city successfully withstood a month-long siege by the so-called Prayer Book rebels: Devon and Cornish folk who had been infuriated by the radical religious policies of King Edward VI.
-The insurgents occupied the suburbs of Exeter, burnt down two of the city gates and attempted to undermine the city walls, but were eventually forced to abandon the siege after they had been worsted in a series of bloody battles with the king's army.
-A number of rebels were executed in the immediate aftermath of the siege.
-The Livery Dole almshouses and chapel at Heavitree were founded in March 1591 and finished in 1594.
+In 1549, the city successfully withstood a month-long siege by the so-called Prayer Book rebels.
+The insurgents occupied its suburbs, burnt down two of the city gates and attempted to undermine the city walls, but eventually abandoned the siege after being defeated by the army of Edward VI.
+From 1555 to 1568, John Hooker was chamberlain of the city and oversaw several schemes, including provisions for orphans.